 - Solo 401k

 2019 individual contribution limit is $19,000, $25,000 if over 50.
-However, like a corporate 401k, your company can also contribute to this plan – as much as 25% of your compensation.
-The max individual plus corporate contribution to this plan can be as high as $56,000 or $62,000 if over 50, annually!
-Must be self-employed with no employees in your company other than you and your spouse to qualify for this plan.
+However, like a corporate 401k, your company can contribute as much as 25% of your compensation to this plan.
+The max individual plus corporate contribution to this plan can be as high as $56,000 or $62,000 if over 50 annually!
+You must be self-employed with no employees in your company other than you and your spouse to qualify for this plan.

 Legal Or Professional Services

-As I mentioned earlier in the post, enlisting the help of a fantastic CPA should be the first step into saving money on taxes.
-If you’ve read this far down the post, you’re probably thinking, but Kyle, why then should I learn and understand all of this information so far?
+As I mentioned earlier in the post, enlisting the help of a fantastic CPA should be the first step to saving money on taxes.
+If you’ve read this far down the post, you’re probably thinking, but Kyle, why should I learn and understand all this information so far?

 Great question!
-As I mentioned earlier, I’ve used a CPA for as many years back as I can remember.
-That said, I still pay very close attention to the rules and guidelines for my industry, so I can not only HEAR what my CPA is telling me but UNDERSTAND it as well.
-When I first started using my CPA, I went off of blind faith that what he was doing and saying was correct.
+As I mentioned earlier, I’ve used a CPA for as many years as I can remember.
+That said, I still pay close attention to the rules and guidelines for my industry, so I can not only HEAR what my CPA is telling me but UNDERSTAND it.
+When I started using my CPA, I went off blind faith that what he was doing and saying was correct.
 Then I began to learn and read about the different strategies myself, and with understanding came better adoption and compliance with these strategies.

 - Tax Professionals

 One tax benefit of being a real estate agent and owning rental properties is rental property losses.
 Unlike conventional investors who may invest in real estate as a side gig to their regular job, we real estate agents can write off any losses from rental properties against our taxable income, lowering our adjusted gross income (AGI).

 This deduction is HUGE as rental properties commonly produce positive cash flow and gains, but depreciation and other write-offs against these properties can show a loss on paper.